 The sturdy stainless-steel case measures 40mm, making it a good size for most wrists.
 In terms of durability and reliability in the field, the Expedition Scout handles rough environments efficiently.

 For the price tag, we endorse the Timex Expedition Scout as delivering what is above and beyond its “pay grade.”

 With its stainless-steel case, black dial, and green nylon strap, the Citizen Eco-Drive Chandler certainly looks the part.
 If you are familiar with Citizen watches, you will also know that their timepieces deliver quality.

 Similar to the Timex Expedition Scout, the Citizen Chandler Field Watch brings a rugged and comfortable design to the table.
-While the military watch inspiration is undeniable, Citizen did manage to infuse the Chandler with a more chic and casual appeal.
+While the inspiration of the military watch is undeniable, Citizen managed to infuse the Chandler with a more chic and casual appeal.

 Seiko 5 Sports Desert Military Automatic Watch (SNZG07J1)

 Another affordable entry from a well-respected and proven brand, the Seiko 5 Sports hits all the right notes as a reliable field watch.
 We love the all-beige design of this Seiko 5 watch as it certainly exudes that rugged charm, and it backs it up in performance as well.

 The silver-tone 42mm case helps give this watch a proper balance regarding its aesthetics, while the Hardlex crystal further enhances the durability with its scratch-resistant construction.
 The build of the case also shows the Seiko 5 Sports a solid 100-meter water resistance.

 As for its timekeeping capability, know that this watch will offer excellent precision thanks to its use of an automatic movement with its analog dial display.